Augusto-Ospina10/aws-serverless-order-processing-system/README.md

 ## Cost Efficiency

-Resources are consumed only when required, reducing operational costs compared with traditional server-based applications.
+Resources are consumed only when required, reducing operational overhead.

 ---